MLDERES/Py4Analytics/_build/html/_sources/book/data/DataDictionary.md

 16. rating: a rating of the cereals calculated by Consumer Reports

 ## GermanCredit
+This dataset [GermanCredit.csv](./GermanCredit.csv) classifies people described by a set of attributes as good or bad credit risks.

 __Source__: https://archive.ics.uci.edu/ml/datasets/Statlog+%28German+Credit+Data%29

 | Variable Name    | Description                                 | Variable Type | Code Description                                                 |